kukuu/react-hooks/react-hooks-api/notes.md

 ```

-5. Moving fetchData out of the hook entirely.
+5. Moving fetchData out of the hook entirely, into a separate module.
+Can be better unit tested.

 ```